New York to close schools, houses of worship in suburban center of coronavirus outbreak

 Cuomo said he was calling in the National Guard to the containment area to assist with cleaning public spaces and to deliver food to homes.

+New Rochelle Mayor Noam Bramson said the National Guard would ensure that students who rely on school meals would receive food but would “not have a military or policing function.”

+“It is very important to clarify that this is not an exclusion or quarantine zone.
+No one is prohibited from entering or leaving the area,” the mayor said at a news conference after the governor’s announcement.

-The number of cases of the highly contagious respiratory illness caused by the virus has risen steadily to 804 in the United States.
+The number of cases of the highly contagious respiratory illness caused by the virus has risen steadily to more than 800 in the United States.
 There have been 28 deaths, most of them in Washington state, according to a tally by Johns Hopkins University.
 New Jersey on Tuesday reported the state’s first death.

-The City School District of New Rochelle said the containment measure will affect three public schools which fall within the zone, and the schools will close on Wednesday.

-“The State will work with impacted schools to ensure any child who currently depends on food assistance programs will continue to receive those benefits during this 2-week period,” Cuomo wrote on Twitter on Tuesday.

-Northwell Health, a private healthcare provider, will set up a satellite facility in New Rochelle to conduct coronavirus testing, Cuomo said.
+The containment measure will close three public schools and several parochial and private schools, in addition to houses of worship, country clubs, and possibly other public places, Bramson said.

+New Rochelle’s senior center, which is outside the containment zone, will also be closed until further notice to prevent spread of the disease among one of the most vulnerable groups, the mayor said.

+Coronavirus deaths have disproportionately hit the elderly with the largest U.S. cluster at a nursing home near Seattle.

-The New York governor’s office was still working with the mayor of New Rochelle and the Westchester County Executive to identify the list of businesses and facilities that would be closed, Secretary to the Governor Melissa DeRosa said.
+Bramson said his office was still consulting with state authorities to create a comprehensive list of businesses and facilities that would be affected.

-“It’s major gathering places,” Cuomo said, adding that the list included a Jewish temple in addition to schools.

 The group of cases in Westchester County emerged after an attorney who lives in New Rochelle and works in Manhattan became the second person in New York to be diagnosed with the virus last week.

-Some cases in New Rochelle have been traced to the Young Israel Synagogue of New Rochelle, where the attorney attended services last month.
+Some cases in the town have been traced to the Young Israel Synagogue of New Rochelle, where the attorney attended services last month.
 The synagogue, which public health officials closed last week, is at the center of the containment zone.

-Cuomo distinguished the containment measure from a quarantine and said it would not limit people’s movement into and out of the area.
+“The heaviest burdens have fallen upon the members of Young Israel,” Bramson said.
+“Many are quarantined, which is enormously disruptive to their daily lives, and yet there has been a sense of commitment to the common good.”

 New York State Health Commissioner Howard Zucker said in a statement on Tuesday that he believed the risk generally to people in New York remained low, and Cuomo urged New Yorkers not to panic.